Dave Davies: Personal life and health

-Davies was expelled from school at the age of 15 after being caught having sexual intercourse with his girlfriend, Sue Sheehan, on Hampstead Heath.
+Davies was expelled from school at the age of 15 after being caught having sex with his girlfriend, Sue Sheehan, on Hampstead Heath.
 Shortly thereafter, they were forced to separate by their respective families after Sheehan found out she was pregnant.
 Their relationship had a profound impact on Davies, who wrote a number of songs about their separation including "Funny Face", "Susannah's Still Alive", and "Mindless Child of Motherhood".
 In 1967, Davies married Lisbet (a cousin of Pete Quaife's first wife, Annette) and they divorced in 1990.
 From that marriage, Davies has four sons: Martin, Simon, Christian, and Russell.
 His three children Daniel, Lana, and Eddie are from a relationship with Nancy Evans.
-Dave briefly reunited with Sue Sheehan in the late 90s.
+Davies briefly reunited with Sue Sheehan in the late 1990s.

 Davies published an autobiography, entitled Kink in 1996, in which he discussed his bisexuality and brief relationships with Long John Baldry and music producer Michael Aldred in the late 1960s.
 He also wrote of the tense professional relationship with his brother over the Kinks' career.

-Davies has been vegetarian since the late 60s, and has said that he does not think meat is good for the nervous system.
+Davies has been vegetarian since the late 1960s, and has said that he does not think meat is good for the nervous system.

 On 30 June 2004, Davies suffered a stroke while exiting a lift at Broadcasting House, where he had been promoting his album, Bug.
-He was taken to University College Hospital near Euston Square tube station.
+He was taken to University College Hospital.
 Davies was released from the hospital on 27 August.
 By 2006, Davies had recovered enough to be able to walk, talk and play the guitar.

 In September 2013 Rolling Stone magazine wrote about Davies and his girlfriend Rebecca G. Wilson.
 She contributed backing vocals to the songs "Front Room" and "King of Karaoke".
-Since 2014, Wilson has gone on tour as Dave's backup singer.
+Since 2014, Wilson has gone on tour as Davies' backup singer.

 A second autobiography, Living on a Thin Line (ISBN 9781472289773), was released in July 2022.
-The book's title is shared by a Kinks track released in 1984.
+The book's name is taken from "Living on a Thin Line", a Kinks track released in 1984.
 Davies details in the book how in 1982, while on tour in the US, he started hearing voices.
-He claims that those voices were alien in origin and the aliens, who he named "the intelligences", controlled both his body and mind.
+He says that those voices were alien in origin and the aliens, whom he named "the intelligences", controlled both his body and mind.
 Davies also discussed his leaving of wives and children when relationships were outgrown.